-The Woodgate Section of Burrum Coast National Park is easily accessible by bitumen road from Childers or Bundaberg.
+The Woodgate Section of Burrum Coast NP is easily accessible by bitumen road from Childers or Bundaberg.
 It is the most commonly visited section in the park due to its easy access and recreational facilities at Woodgate Beach.

 Visitors only need a 4WD vehicle if they are planning to camp at Burrum Point Camping Area or Kinkuna Camping Area.

 Otherwise, they can stay in Woodgate Beach Holiday Park and enjoy the beautiful beach or drive to Walkers Point by bitumen road to see Isis River at low tide and Burrum Heads from a distance.

 An alternative option is to visit the Theodolite River estuary, which is a short drive from Woodgate Beach.

 Kinkuna Section is suitable for more experienced drivers as a high-clearance 4WD is needed to access camping areas.

 Access to this section can be gained via Palm Beach Road, which can be driven from the north off Coonarr Road, or via Woppis Road from the south, located 3 km from Woodgate Beach.

 It is important to note that most of the driving is done on the sand, sometimes gravel and the road can be closed after heavy rain, as it passes through low-lying swampy areas.

 Once visitors reach the coastline, they can navigate to Kinkuna Camping Area.